 Admissions, the new school and appeals.

-It has been wonderful for us to meet so many parents across the Island in the past year.
+It has been wonderful for us to meet so many parents across the Island in the recent years.
 Here are some of the questions that we are often asked.
 If you have a question for us, then please get in contact and we would be pleased to help.
 Any information that you provide will be treated in strict confidence.

 You need to apply to us – and apply to your local authority (that’s the Isle of Wight Council, if you live on the Island).
 Take the first step and apply online here or download an application form and return it to us.
 If you would like us to send you a paper copy of the form, then please contact us.